 In 1975 you graduated Ceramics at the Nicolae Grigorescu Arts Institute in Bucharest.
 You have been active in this domain for over 35 years, all marked by a large number of exhibitions, as well as participations to international symposiums.
 How was this passion for ceramics born?
 Have you had any masters that marked your career?

 In the Music & Fine Arts Highschool in Craiova, the teachers Şopov Cole Nicos, Ion Marineanu and Vasile Buz have inspired me a love for painting as well as for molding.
 I fell in love with our prehistoric ceramics and from then on I knew I would dedicate myself to this domain.
 In the N. Grigorescu Arts Institute in Bucharest I had the privilege of meeting remarkable teachers: Lucia Ioan Neagu, Costel Badea.
 I learned something from each of them, namely to learn as much arts history as possible, to investigate, to experiment and to be creative at the same time, to not plagiarize, to know that talent had no significance without daily work, and that only the well made work, the passionate one - can lead to performance.
-Being fascinated by the renaissance techniques in painting and by the technology of ceramics - like I was then, I used to work all day long in the Institute with the love and the exigency that have been taught to us by our professors.

 The first meeting with ceramic took place when I entered the university, as I decided to take the admission exam for the Ceramics Department.
 The reason for this option was the liberal reputation held by the Ceramics Department, mainly due to the young teachers of various formations, who were encouraging the free investigation subordinated to an “interdisciplinary” that at that time was quite attractive.